- Patients have a legal right to request access to their medical records and this has been the case for many years.

 4. In Scotland, children aged 12 or over are presumed to have sufficient age and maturity to access their own records.
-In England, Wales and Northern Ireland competence is assessed on a case by case basis.
-An older child may have capacity to consent and if they do, they should be asked for consent.
+In England, Wales and Northern Ireland, competence is assessed on a case-by-case basis.
+An older child may have capacity to consent, and if they do, they should be asked for consent.
 Competent children may refuse access to their records unless the doctor believes disclosure is necessary to protect the child or young person, or someone else, from risk of death or serious harm, or unless required by law.

 5. You should document access requests, reasons for any delay in providing the information and if requests are 'manifestly unfounded or excessive'.
 You should also document information provided about the right to complain to the ICO or judicial remedy.

 There is currently no concise definition of what constitutes a manifestly unfounded or excessive request, or what a reasonable fee is.
 It is hoped this type of request will be rare and, when considering them, doctors should bear in mind their general duties towards patients as set out in the GMC's Good medical practice (2013) and its guidance on confidentiality.

 It may be helpful to discuss such cases with your data protection officer (DPO) and you can also contact us for advice.